I've been writing about foreign travel and European rock music online for over 12 years.

-Presenting the Lighter Side of Italian Guitar-Fuelled Rock
+Presenting the Lighter Side of Italian Guitar-Fueled Rock

-A hugely successful band formed in 1995 and who have stayed together as a solid trio of brothers Alberto and Luca Ferrari with Roberta Sammarelli.
+Verdena is a hugely successful band that formed in 1995 and has stayed together as a solid trio of brothers Alberto and Luca Ferrari with Roberta Sammarelli.

-Their eponymous first album released in 1999, brought acclaim, awrds and MTV airplay.
+Their eponymous first album, released in 1999, brought acclaim, awards, and MTV airplay.
 Their raw, post-grunge guitar style sounds straight out of Seattle rather than their hometown of Albino in Lombardy.

-Best tunes are 'Elefante', 'Luna', 'Valvonauta', 'Ultranoia' plus the ballads 'Angie' and 'Trovami un Modo Semplice per Uscirne'
+Their best tunes are "Elefante," "Luna," "Valvonauta," "Ultranoia," plus the ballads "Angie" and "Trovami un Modo Semplice per Uscirne."

-This band name themselves after the famous US basketball star Michael Finley and were formed in the year 2002.
+This band named itself after the famous US basketball star Michael Finley and was formed in 2002.

-Their style music may suit fans of American bands like Sum 42, Blink 182 and Good Charlotte.
-Songs to check out are 'Per Sempre', 'Scegli Me', 'Fumo e Cenere' and the acoustic ballad 'Meglio di Noi non c'è Niente'.
+Their style of music may suit fans of American bands like Sum 42, Blink 182, and Good Charlotte.
+Songs to check out are "Per Sempre," "Scegli Me," "Fumo e Cenere," and the acoustic ballad "Meglio di Noi non c'è Niente."

 Their name is taken from a song by sixties legends the Velvet Underground as their founder Manual Agnelli is a huge fan.

-Their music is distinctively melodic and well-structured with their lyrics full of wit and irony.
-At the time of writing this, they are still going strong with recordings and touring.
+Their music is distinctively melodic and well-structured, with their lyrics full of wit and irony.

-A young Pop Rock band from Northern Italy split between the towns of Vicenza and Thiene in their origins.
-They were formed in 2003 but their first album eventually came in 2008 followed up by a tour.
+Lost is a young pop-rock band from Northern Italy split between the towns of Vicenza and Thiene in their origins.
+They were formed in 2003, but their first album eventually came in 2008, followed by a tour.

-Success quickly followed and they made good use of the internet to publish and publicise their music and build a strong fan base.
-They have also won Best Italian Act at the MTV Europe Music Awards in 2009 as well as striking gold and platinum awards in Italy.
+Success quickly followed, and they made good use of the internet to publish and publicize their music and build a strong fan base.
+They have also won Best Italian Act at the MTV Europe Music Awards in 2009, as well as striking gold and platinum awards in Italy.

-Top songs from Lost are 'Sopra il Mondo', 'Tra Pioggia e Nuvole', 'Oggi', 'Standby', 'Nel Silenzio' and 'Sulla Mia Pelle' which was a collaboration with Joel Madden from US rockers Good Charlotte.
+The top songs from Lost are "Sopra il Mondo," "Tra Pioggia e Nuvole," "Oggi," "Standby," "Nel Silenzio," and "Sulla Mia Pelle," which was a collaboration with Joel Madden from US rock band Good Charlotte.